What are the best creams, ointments and antihistamines for urticaria?

 Dr. Mohta says that many cases, urticaria can be managed with over the counter creams.
 However, if you have chronic hives (which last six weeks or longer) you will probably need a prescription.

-How to get prescription medication for hives?
+How to get treatment for hives?

 You can a have a photo-consultation with a board-certified dermatologist affiliated with Miiskin, which only costs around $59.
-Once you submit the photo-consultation, they will send your treatment plan and prescription in less than 2 days.
+Once you submit the photo-consultation, they will send your treatment plan and prescription in less than 2 days

 What is the best cream for urticaria?